ebanx/woocommerce-gateway-ebanx/CONTRIBUTING.md

 Please, visit the [official plugin page on WordPress store](https://wordpress.org/plugins/ebanx-payment-gateway-for-woocommerce/).

+## Introduction
+We've put together all the information you'll need on this file.
+Also, we always try to keep this file updated and with as much information as possible.
+If you want to help us with this file or with any coding issue, we would really appreciate it. :heart:

 ## Getting Started

 If you want to contribute to our repository the best way to do it is cloning it to a different folder than wordpress and creating a symbolic link: